A C5 spinal cord injury is the second most common level of SCI, making up about 15% of all SCIs.

 7. Changes in Body Composition

 Many spinal cord injury patients initially lose a substantial amount of weight due to loss of bone density and muscle mass.
-However, many will also gain weight because they continue to consume the same amount of food as they did when they were more physically active.
+However, many may also gain weight because they continue to consume the same amount of food as they did when they were more physically active.
 As a result, C5 spinal cord injury patients can experience significant changes in body composition.

 Up next, we’ll discuss how to manage complications of C5 spinal cord injuries and improve mobility.